pearcej/cppds/_sources/LinearLinked/WhatAreLinkedStructures.rst

 as well as a variety of different types of tree data structures.
 In this chapter we will consider linear linked structures, both ordered and unordered.

-When thinking about an ordered linked data structure, one example is timesharing on an operating system.
+When thinking about a linked data structure, one example is timesharing on an operating system.
 Timesharing is a computer's way of multitasking.
 Much like when human's multitask, computers do not actually handle all of its tasks at the same exact time.
 If you tried to listen to 3 people talk, read a book,